protontypes/open-sustainable-technology/README.md

 - [SynopticPy](https://github.com/blaylockbk/SynopticPy) - Gives you access to real-time and historical surface-based weather and environmental observations for thousands of stations.
 - [NASA CMR STAC](https://github.com/nasa/cmr-stac) - NASA's Common Metadata Repository is a metadata catalog of NASA Earth Science data.
 - [satlas](https://github.com/allenai/satlas) - Aims to provide open AI-generated geospatial data that is highly accurate, available globally, and updated on a frequent (monthly) basis.
+- [landsatxplore](https://github.com/yannforget/landsatxplore) - Provides an interface to the EarthExplorer portal to search and download Landsat Collections scenes through a command-line interface or a Python API.

 ### Curated Lists